fabilab/cell_atlas_approximations_API/docs/source/index.rst

    To access cell atlas approximations using a Human Interface (HI) instead, check out our friendly chat bot @ https://atlasapprox.org.
 Please be nice to the bot 😊 - it's not very smart yet.

+**Examples of API usage**:
+  - Ask the average expression of a set of genes in a cell type, organ, and organism.
+  - List the cell types across an entire organism that have the highest expression of a certain gene.
+  - Find marker genes for a specific cell type.
+  - Show a table of which cell types are found in multiple tissues (e.g. various kinds immune cells).

 Version
 -------
 The most recent version of the API is **v1**.